 Wondering if Lyca Mobile is the network for you?
-It’s primarily aimed at people who want to make affordable international calls, but it has started to stand out more recently thanks to the addition of unlimited data plans and 5G.
+It’s primarily aimed at people who want to make affordable international calls, but it stands out in other ways too, with unlimited data plans, generous roaming terms, and more.

 It’s a basic network in a lot of ways though, so while there’s plenty to like about Lyca Mobile it’s definitely not for everyone.